MartinFeineis/Library/Books/SunTzu-TheArtOfWar.md

 * 25 Thus, without waiting to be marshaled, the soldiers will be constantly on the [qui vive](https://www.merriam-webster.com/dictionary/qui%20vive); without waiting to be asked, they will do your will; without restrictions, they will be faithful; without giving orders, they can be trusted.
 * 35 It is the business of a general to be quiet and thus ensure secrecy; upright and just, and thus maintain order.
 * 36 He must be able to mystify his officers and men by false reports and appearances, and thus keep them in total ignorance.
+* 43 When you leave your own country behind, and take your army across neighborhood territory, you find yourself on critical ground.
+When there are means of communication on all four sides, the ground is one of intersecting highways.
+* 44 When you penetrate deeply into a country, it is serious ground.
+When you penetrate but a little way, it is i[facile](https://www.dict.cc/?s=facile) ground.
+* 45 When you have the enemy's strongholds on your rear, and narrow passes in front, it is hemmed-in ground.
+When there is no place of refuge at all, it is desperate ground.
 ## XII - The Attack by Fire
 ## XIII - The Use of Spies